 Dior then reached retirement from the Grand Prix level.
 He embarked on a whole new career in the discipline of Para Dressage.
 Dior became a Paralympic Team member with Para athlete Lauren Barwick and traveled to Athens in 2004.
 He loved the job and being the centre of attention!

 This successful interaction lead me onto an additional career path; Canadian Para Equestrian, National Team Coach.
 In this role my coaching beliefs and approaches have been challenged, expanded and broadened.

-I have coached the Canadian Para Equestrian Team at the following International Competitions and have received the following awards:
+I have coached the Canadian Para Equestrian Team from 2007-2016 at the following International Competitions and have received the following awards: